fooltowise/NeroNotes/Nero's Notes/Domino's Pizzas - Managing UK and US franchise network.md

 ### Scott, can you provide a short introduction to your background, please.

 My name is Scott McLeod.
 I've been a 40-year restauranteur.
 I've worked with a number of different brands over the decades.
 I spent over 30 years with Domino’s Pizza in the US and the UK.
-My most recent position was for Wingstop, a growing company here in the US and is in the UK.
+My most recent position was for [[Wingstop]], a growing company here in the US and is in the UK.
 I oversaw the franchising and corporate models for the US.
 I retired a couple of years ago; I've been consulting and overseeing a couple of trusts, and I'm on a couple of boards.

 ### Can you compare the master franchise business versus the US independent franchise model?